cockpit-project/cockpit/HACKING.md

     $ ln -s ../../test/git-hook-post-commit .git/hooks/post-commit

+We also have a hook to ameliorate one of the more annoying drawbacks of using git submodules:

+    $ ln -s ../../tools/git-hook-pre-rebase .git/tools/pre-rebase

 ## Running the integration test suite

 Refer to the [testing README](test/README.md) for details on running the Cockpit